homeymusic/mami.codi.R/README.md

 consonance peak in the center of a dissonance trough.

-At other resolutions, for example stringed instruments without frets, the nearest playable neighbors are not dissonant.
+At other resolutions, for example stringed instruments without frets, the nearest playable neighbors to P1 are not necessarily dissonant.

+In the harmonic study with the narrow resolution, above, the behavioral results shows dissonance troughs and MaMi.CoDi predicts consonance peaks in the center of those dissonance troughs.

 ### MaMi.CoDi resolution correlates with dissonance troughs and consonance peaks